 Visit the Museum of National History and Archeology

 Located in Ovidiu Square, a massive building will catch your eye.
 That is the Museum of National History and Archaeology, the second largest museum in Romania, regarding its exhibits.

-The recommended visit is of 2h and the entry ticket costs 11 lei for an adult.
+The recommended visit is two hours, and the entry ticket cost 11 lei (in 2019) for an adult.
 Remember that the museum is closed Monday and Tuesday.

 The Mosque of Constanta – Minaret

-The mosque was severely damaged during the WW2 and was renovated only after 1990.
-Today it is opened for public, and the minaret offers a wonderful view over the old centre of Constanta and the touristic port.
+The mosque was severely damaged during WW2 and was renovated only after 1990.
+Today it is open for the public, and the minaret offers a wonderful view over the old center of Constanta and the tourist port.

 The Lion House

 I had no idea this is a famous landmark, but the beautiful architecture will draw you closer to it.
 Its pre-Romantic and Genoese architectural styles made me notice it from the minaret (the mosque’s tower) and then go closer to take a look.

 It is called the Lion house because of the 4 lion statues on top of the columns.
 Apparently, it became famous during the 1930s when it hosted the Constanta Masonic Lodge.
 As you will walk on the streets of Constanta, especially in this part of the city, you will notice some beautiful houses and architectural styles.

 Located in the historic center, close to the Casino, is the Sculpture Museum.
 The beautiful building of museum is a Brancoveanu-style building from the early 20th century.